ajfred20/janwrap/README.md

 ## 🚀 Getting Started

 After cloning the repository, navigate to the `app` folder and edit the `page.tsx` file to customize the main page.
-Additionally, you can modify the components found in the `components` folder to change the UI elements as needed.
+Additionally, you can modify the files found within the folders in the `app` folder to change the UI elements and interactivity as needed.

 ### Clone the Repository